ABSounds/EQP-WDF-1A/README.md

 # EQP1A-WDF
-### Virtual Analog Modeling with Wave Digital Filters: Building a VST3 plug-in for the Pultec EQP-1A Equalizer.
+### Virtual Analog Modeling with Wave Digital Filters: Building a VST3 plug-in for the Pultec EQP-1A equalizer.

 ## Summary